 - 1. Examinations that have been passed remain valid indefinitely. - 2.
-Contrary to the provisions of Article 9.13.1, the Board of Examiners may decide to require a student to take a supplementary or substitute examination for a course taken more than 6 years previously before allowing that student to proceed to the final assessment, if the student's knowledge is demonstrably outdated. - 3.
-In the event of extraordinary circumstances the validity term will be extended for the period during which the student in question is receiving support from the Graduation Fund. - 4.
+The validity period of exemptions granted for course units or parts thereof is identical to that of examination results. - 3.
+Contrary to the provisions of Article 9.13.1, the Board of Examiners may decide to require a student to take a supplementary or substitute examination for a course taken more than 6 years previously before allowing that student to proceed to the final assessment, if the student's knowledge, understanding or skills are demonstrably outdated. - 4.
+In the event of extraordinary circumstances the validity term will be extended for the period during which the student in question is receiving support from the Graduation Fund. - 5.
 The validity period of examinations and partial examinations is regulated in the Regulations Grading Assignments and Partial Examinations.